Do you think chocolate is the enemy of your low-carb diet? Do you crave it desperately anyway?

 Chocolate in itself is not the problem – added sugar is

-Pure 100% unsweetened cocoa is quite high in fat, but not that high in carbs – net carb content is between 10-20 net carbs per 100g, depending on the brand.
+Pure 100% unsweetened cocoa is high in fat, but not that high in carbs – net carb content is between 10-20 net carbs per 100g, depending on the brand.

 So what exactly is cocoa?

-Cocoa is sometimes treated with an alkalising agent (“Dutch-processing”) to give it a milder taste, as natural 100% cocoa is quite bitter.
-Unfortunately, Dutch processing also strips out most of the antioxidants.
+Cocoa is sometimes treated with an alkalising agent (“Dutch-processing”) to give it a milder taste, as natural 100% cocoa is bitter.
+Dutch processing also strips out most of the antioxidants.
 Watch out when using Dutch-processed cocoa in baking – use baking powder rather than baking soda as the leavening agent.